 Chroogomphus aff. vinicolor, ochraceus #1 and ochraceus #2 © NAMA and the Field Museum of Natural History

-Chroogomphus sp.
-Buck 105732599 (cf ochraceus) - a surprising new species that sequences closer to the secotioid C. albipes than it does C. vinicolor or C. ochraceus, this one does seem to have brighter orange colours and is not umbonate.
+Chroogomphus 'ochraceus PNW03' - it may resemble C. ochraceus, but it sequences outside the group of the first two, closer to the secotioid C. albipes than it does C. vinicolor or C. ochraceus.
+This one does seem to have brighter orange colours and is not umbonate.

 Chroogomphus albipes group CA - even more secotioid than C. loculatus. we appear to have two genetic species here, not one, probably one of them the real thing and one of them in need of a new name. #1 is found in ID and OR. #2 is found in OR.
 No photos of sequenced collections yet.

 possible Chroogomphus albipes group member © Ben Woo

 Paxillus, Alpova and Melanogaster - click to expand

 Paxillaceae - Large but thin-fleshed mushrooms with indented caps, a strongly inrolled margin, strongly decurrent gills and brown spores.
 The caps are large, yellow- to olive-brown discs and the mushrooms strongly stain brown.

 Alpova and Melanogaster are trufflized mushrooms in the same family.
 Some ITS only trees show that Alpova is indeed a separate genus from Melanogaster, but it doesn't always show up that way.
 However, a 3-gene study was able to confirm with high confidence that Alpova is monophyletic and distinct.

 Species mentioned: Paxillus involutus, cuprinus, ammoniavirescens, obscurisporus.
 Alpova diplophloeus, concolor, trappei.
 Melanogaster tuberiformis, macrocarpus, euryspermus, natsii, ambiguus, intermedius, broomianus, vittadinii.